cedricbahirwe/WATimer/README.md

 # WATimer
-A small Timer & Reminder Concept with notifications, customizable widgets and intuitive layout
+A small Timer & Reminder Concept with notifications, and a beautiful mode adaptive UI

 Task View                  |  Profile View :-------------------------:|:-------------------------: